On-Policy Distillation of Language Models: Learning from Self-Generated Mistakes: Distillation for Auto-regressive Sequence Models

-In some tasks, it is plausible that the teacher only provides a proxy to our main objective.
-With an RL approach, we can however directly optimize this objective.
-Conveniently, a useful property of on-policy GKD is that it can easily be combined with online RL fine-tuning as it only requires output samples from the student.
-Indeed, consider that one wants to optimize the student policy for a scalar reward signal $r$, while staying close to a teacher policy, then we get a regularized RL fine-tuning objective of the form:
+In some tasks, it is plausible that distilling from a teacher model only provides a proxy to our main objective, which can also be non-differentiable.
+We can directly optimize this objective with reinforcement learning~(RL).
+Conveniently, on-policy GKD can be easily combined with RL fine-tuning from human~(RLHF) or AI feedback~(RLAIF), as it only requires output samples from the student.
+Indeed, consider that one wants to optimize the student policy for a scalar reward $r$, while staying close to a teacher policy, then we get a regularized RL fine-tuning objective of the form:

 where $\alpha \in [0, 1]$ controls the strength of the distillation loss compared to the RL objective.
 With $\alpha=1$, it will perform only distillation.
-Following \citet{roit2023factually}, we use a REINFORCE-like policy gradient algorithm for optimizing the RL loss.
+The above objective allows us to maximize reward while improving other model capabilities via distillation, which can possibly reduce the ``alignment tax'' decrease in general model capabilities when aligning language models with human preferences~\citep{ouyang2022training}.
+We apply the above idea to mitigate hallucination using RLAIF, while simultaneously improving downstream performance via distillation~(Figure~\ref{fig:xsum_rl_ablation}).

+\textbf{Remark}.
+In RLHF or RLAIF, we typically use reverse KL to constrain the learned policy to stay close to the initial policy.
+If one wants to only make slight modifications to existing RL fine-tuning workflows, we recommend using reverse KL or JSD~$(0.9)$ when integrating GKD with RL.